 Is Uniti Group (UNIT) Too Good to Be True?
 A Comprehensive Analysis of a Potential Value Trap

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Uniti Group Inc (NASDAQ:UNIT).
-The stock, which is currently priced at $4.77, recorded a loss of 4.22% in a day and a 3-month increase of 15.38%.
+The stock, which is currently priced at 4.58, recorded a gain of 5.77% in a day and a 3-month increase of 3.02%.
 The stock's fair valuation is $10.44, as indicated by its GF Value.

 Understanding the GF Value